-Elements Rules Proposed Compliance 4.17 Fencing a) New boundary fencing ar privacy screens are discouraged.
-Vegetation should be used wherever possible. and landscaping is proposed to demarcate the boundary.
-Yes
+Elements Rules Proposed Compliance 4.17 Fencing a) New boundary fencing and privacy screens are discouraged.
+Vegetation should be used wherever possible.
+No front fences are proposed and landscaping is proposed to demarcate the boundary.
+1.8m high lapped palling Yes possible. fencing will be to all other boundaries